-The product allegedly being dumped is stainless steel sinks classifiable under tariff subheading 7324.10 originating in or imported from China and Malaysia.
+The product allegedly being dumped is fresh or chilled garlic, classifiable under tariff heading 0703.20 "garlic" and 0712.90.90 "other" originating in or imported from the People's Republic of China.

-THE ALLEGATION OF THE CONTINUATION OR RECURRENCE OF DUMPING
+THE ALLEGATION OF THE CONTINUATION AND/OR RECURENCE OF DUMPING

-The allegation of continuation or recurrence of dumping is based on the comparison between the normal values and the export prices.
+The allegation of continuation and/or recurrence of dumping is based on the comparison between the normal values and the export prices.